joedelbalzo/jdb-openplaces/README.md

 -- each list item will have name, google rating, distance from you, YOUR rating, a heart button, and then maybe an error that says "hey they're open now but they'll be closed at (x, which is within two hours?)

     --when you click on a place, more details pop down. maybe a notes feature? (no shade, bring sunscreen, bring the big stroller or don't bring a stroller)

+to do:
+buttons for sorting? maybe get rid of the categorical breakdown. have the default be by distance? what else should be in the drop down? i'd mentioned maybe a notes section. i don't think a user actually needs any reason to fully click on a card. maybe embed a form? oh -- on that note, RATING IT! a user's rating! make sure i'm actually getting all of the results. checking pagination? check other logged in users build a settings page, figure out how to get the authentication working for seeded users then....oauth. finally, make it pretty. check it on a phone, because that's where i'll want to use it.